gomorpheus/morpheus-docs/release_notes/current.rst

 Release Date: |releasedate|

+..
+IMPORTANT:: 5.4.4-3 contains a critical SAML security update

-**5.4.4-3 contains a critical SAML security fix as well as NSX-T, provisioning wizard and windows domain join automation updates.**
+**5.4.4-3 contains a critical SAML security update as well as NSX-T, provisioning wizard and windows domain join automation updates.**

 ..
 IMPORTANT:: The morpheus-ui logging configuration file has changed from logback.groovy to logback.xml in v5.4.4 (/opt/morpheus/conf/logback.xml).
 The logback.groovy file from previous versions can be removed, and any updates to logback.groovy will not result in any logging configuration changes.
 :Deprecation Notice: The Venafi and AppDynamics integrations are deprecated in v5.4.4 and will be removed in v5.4.5.
 AppDynamic will return as a plugin at a later date.